MLFlexer/mal/README.md

 ```
 To edit your aliases.

-### Create, rename, change or delete aliases with a single command.
+### Create, rename, change or delete aliases with a 🔥single command🔥
 #### Create alias:
 ```
 mal <alias_name> <command>